Last Updated: 5/15/23 | May 15th, 2023

 - Huge free breakfast (pancakes, eggs, bagels, fruit, and coffee)

 - Quiet atmosphere

-This is the cheapest hostel in the city.
-It includes free breakfast and organizes weekly pizza nights and movie nights.
-The dorms are basic (you get what you pay for), but there is lots of common space to relax in, and they have a big kitchen so you can cook your own meals (and save even more money).
-The bathrooms aren’t the most clean or modern, but again, for the price, it’s to be expected.
+This hostel includes lots of free perks like free breakfast, weekly pizza nights, and movie nights.
+The dorms are basic, but there are lots of common spaces to relax in, as well as a big kitchen so you can cook your own meals (and save even more money).
+The bathrooms aren’t the most clean or modern, but for the price as one of the cheaper hostels in the city, it’s to be expected.

 Orange Village at a glance:

 - Free perks (breakfast, club nights, pizza nights)

 Beds from $44 USD, private rooms from $126 USD.